2016 24 Hours of Le Mans: Night

 As night fell on the circuit, the battle for the overall victory was left to both Toyotas and Porsches because Duval's No. 8 Audi dropped off the pace in fifth.
 Jani lapped more than a second faster than his teammate Bernhard and overtook him for second on the 120th lap.
 This came as the Audis were instructed by race control to enter their garages for repairs to their number lighting systems.
 Repairs to both Audis took less than six minutes each, and the team's drivers rejoined in the same positions they were in earlier.
-Tsugio Matsuda's No. 47 KCMG car suffered an apparent power failure and pulled off to the side of the circuit on the straight linking the Mulsanne and Indianapolis turns.
+Tsugio Matsuda's No. 47 KCMG car suffered an apparent power failure due to what was determined to be debris striking the safety system and pulled off to the side of the circuit on the straight linking the Mulsanne and Indianapolis turns.
 That allowed Roman Rusinov's No. 26 G-Drive Oreca back into third in LMP2 after the team recovered from a drive-through penalty and a subsequent puncture.
 For 20 minutes the safety cars were dispatched to slow the race for a second time as two near simultaneous incidents involving GTE cars occurred.
 The first saw Paul Dalla Lana's No. 98 Aston Martin hit the barrier beside the track on his way to the Porsche Curves.
 He spun across the track and beached the car facing oncoming traffic.
 Then Perrodo's No. 83 AF Corse Ferrari went straight into the gravel trap at Mulsanne Corner after he could not steer right.
 In the meantime, Hartley's No. 1 Porsche was forced out of contention for the victory when it went to the garage for two and a half hours to rectify water pump and engine temperature problems, losing 39 laps and falling to 53rd.